Lev Zhurbin

-Lev Zhurbin (born August 18, 1978, in Moscow, Soviet Union) is a composer and violist.
+Lev Zhurbin (born August 18, 1978, in Moscow, Soviet Union) is a composer and violist, and a champion of the fadolín.

 Biography

 Lev Zhurbin immigrated to the United States in the year 1990.
 He is often credited simply as "Ljova", the diminutive of his formal name.
 He is the son of the composer Alexander Zhurbin and the poet/lyricist/writer Irena Ginzburg.

 He is the author of over 70 original compositions for classical, jazz, and folk music ensembles.
 He has also contributed musical scores to numerous documentaries, features, shorts and animated films.